 So how do you go about teaching someone to become a better snowboarder?

-Well, that is exactly what this article is going to take a closer look at.
+Well, that is exactly what I’m going to bring you to take a closer look at in this article.

 1. Start With the Basics